[taxon report][distribution map][all photos][line drawing]

 Habitat: Limestone and gypsum hills in Chihuahuan desert scrub communities; 900-1,150 m (3,100-3,500 ft).

-Remarks: Only three populations of this plant are presently known in New Mexico.
-One is quite small (less than 100 plants) and the others contain a few thousand individuals.
+Remarks: Only four populations of this plant are presently known in New Mexico.

 Conservation Considerations: There is active gas development in the vicinity of two of the New Mexico populations.
-More botanical surveys need to be conducted on lands between the New Mexico and Texas populations to determine the presence and abundance of the species in this region.
+Extensive surveys in 2012 & 2013 documented only 2 additional sites.

 Important Literature (*Illustration):